 If your event is open to the public, so that any individual walking off the street can attend, whether you are charging a fee for the alcohol or not, you need a short term liquor license.
 If your event is private and invitation only, you do not need a short term liquor license.
 If you are unsure whether or not you need one, please call the License Commission office to inquire.

-You can either submit the application and the corresponding documents via email or you can drop them off in person.
-The short term license application is found online and should be submitted COMPLETELY with TIPS certifications for the proposed servers and a certificate of insurance proving liquor liability for the event with a per occurrence amount of no less than $250,000.
+You can apply for a short-term liquor license by submitting an application electronically via the new online permitting portal.
+You can access this portal here.
+The application must be submitted COMPLETELY with TIPS certifications for the proposed servers and a certificate of insurance proving liquor liability for the event with a per occurrence amount of no less than $250,000.

 Please review the short term liquor license page for information on all of the requirements.